 These cases can often take weeks or months to resolve, but this will depend on your situation/issue.
 Remember that all cases are different, so please talk to your attorney about how your claim will work to get a better understanding.

 How much does a workers' compensation claim cost?

 Your attorney only gets paid if you win your case.
 They will receive a percentage of any settlement or award that you receive from workers’ compensation.

-Can I go back to work?
+Can I go back to work after a workplace injury?

-We want to get you back to work on your own terms.
+Most times, yes, but we want to get you back to work on your own terms.
 You can go back only after your physician of record releases you for regular duty or light duty (if available).

+Workers are protected from retaliation like termination for filing a workers’ compensation claim.
 There are a variety of protections from being fired that Ohio law affords employees.
 It is important to discuss your options with an Ohio disability lawyer as soon as possible.